The Fundamental Theorem of Algebra made effective: an elementary real-algebraic proof via Sturm chains: Real closed fields

-\begin{remark} As outlined in the introduction, we wish to show that if a field $\R$ is real closed, then $\C = \R[i]$ is algebraically closed.
-Conversely, Artin and Schreier \cite{ArtinSchreier:1927} have proved that if $\C$ is algebraically closed and contains a subfield $\R$ such that $1 < \dim_\R(\C) < \infty$, then $\R$ is real closed and $\C = \R[i]$.
-We shall not use this striking result, but it underlines that we have chosen minimal hypotheses. \end{remark}
+\begin{remark} Artin and Schreier \cite[Satz 3]{ArtinSchreier:1926} proved that if a field $\R$ is real closed, then $\C = \R[i]$ is algebraically closed, recasting the classical algebraic proof of the Fundamental Theorem of Algebra (\sref{ssub:Algebra}).
+Conversely \cite{ArtinSchreier:1927}, if a field $\C$ is algebraically closed and contains a subfield $\R$ such that $1 < \dim_\R(\C) < \infty$, then $\R$ is real closed and $\C = \R[i]$. \end{remark}

 \begin{Annotation} \textbf{(Finiteness conditions)} In the sequel we will not appeal to the least upper bound property, nor compactness nor connectedness.
-In particular we will not use analytic methods such as integration, nor transcendental functions such as $\exp$, $\sin$, $\cos$, \dots.
 The intermediate value property for polynomials is a sufficiently strong hypothesis.
-In order to avoid compactness, a sufficient finiteness condition will be the fact that a polynomial $P = c_n X^n + c_{n-1} X^{n-1} + \dots + c_1 X + c_0$ of degree $n$ over a field $\K$ can have at most $n$ roots in $\K$.
-In general $P$ can have \emph{less} than $n$ roots, of course, as illustrated by the classical example $X^2+1$ over $\RR$.
+In order to avoid compactness, a sufficient finiteness condition will be the fact that a polynomial of degree $n$ over a field $\K$ can have at most $n$ roots in $\K$.

+In general $P$ can have \emph{less} than $n$ roots, of course, as illustrated by the polynomial $X^2+1$ over $\RR$.
 The fact that $P$ cannot have \emph{more} than $n$ roots relies on commutativity (M2) and invertibility (M4).
-For example $X^2-1$ has four roots in the non-integral ring $\ZZ/8\ZZ$ of integers modulo $8$, namely $\pm1$ and $\pm3$.
+For example $X^2-1$ has four roots in the nonintegral ring $\ZZ/8\ZZ$ of integers modulo $8$, namely $\pm1$ and $\pm3$.
 On the other hand, $X^2+1$ has infinitely many roots in the skew field $\mathbb{H} = \RR + \RR i + \RR j + \RR k$ of Hamilton's quaternions \cite[chap.\,7]{EbbinghausEtAl:1991}, namely every combination $a i + b j + c k$ with $a,b,c \in \RR$ such that $a^2+b^2+c^2 = 1$.
-(In this context it is interesting to note that any archimedean ordered group is commutative, and that any ordered ring is integral.)
 The limitation on the number of roots makes the theory of fields very special.
 We will repeatedly use it as a crucial finiteness condition. \end{Annotation}